August 23, 2024 plants that can harm your dogs

 Toxic Components

-Dieffenbachia contains insoluble calcium oxalate crystals, which are highly toxic to dogs.
-When chewed, these sharp crystals get released and cause immediate irritation.
 The plant also has proteolytic enzymes that can exacerbate the toxic effects.
-If ingested, even a small amount can lead to significant health issues.
+Even ingesting a small amount can cause some major health issues.

 Symptoms in Dogs